djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 **What this does**

 * Every point in the mesh is scaled relative to the same center.
-* Connectivity is preserved because cells still reference the same point ids—only point coordinates change.
+* Connectivity is preserved because cells still reference the same point ids, only point coordinates change.
 * You get a “connected shrink” effect even when per-cell shrink would create gaps.

 **When centroid is a good choice**